PramUkeshVenky/Android-Skeleton/README.md

 If you have suggesion please give it to me i will defenately take that

 if you find the code childish yeah i wrote every line of code by googling it because i don't much java

+Also if you have time add simple gui- Graphical User Interface to this using swing of fx report back your gui version to me